 Apply Antifungal Cream

 This won’t be the answer for every case of peeling feet, but it certainly will be for athlete’s foot.
 Buy this healthy feet cream online or try out a spray or powder that have the same effect.
 At The Online Drugstore, we have plenty of skin care products online for athlete’s foot, meaning you can read reviews, find what you want, and have it delivered to your door — all without leaving the comfort of your home.
-Some of our favorite online beauty products for athlete’s foot include the Lamisil Athlete’s Foot Spray, Dr. Scholl’s Soothing Foot Powder, and the Sunmark Athlete’s Foot Cream.
+Some of our favorite online beauty products for athlete’s foot include the Lotrimin Antifungal Powder athlete's foot spray, Dr. Scholl’s Soothing Foot Powder, and the Sunmark Athlete’s Foot Cream.

 Scrub Your Feet